-As computers only continue to become more necessary in our society, those equipped with skills to spur this growth onward will be prepared for high-demand careers.
-Graduates of GCU’s Bachelor of Science (BS) in Software Development degree from Grand Canyon University (GCU), you will be able to work with a variety of programming languages, mobile and web technologies, web application frameworks and today’s cloud platforms.
+As computers only continue to become more necessary in our society, those equipped with skills to spur this growth onward will be prepared for a variety of careers.
+As a graduate of the Bachelor of Science (BS) in Software Development degree from Grand Canyon University (GCU), you will be able to work with a variety of programming languages, mobile and web technologies, web application frameworks and today's cloud platform.
 With project-driven courses and industry expert faculty, you have the opportunity to develop the skills needed to enter this field after graduation.

 Learn to Develop Software for the Evolving World With a BS in Software Development